Everyone Who Dies in Westworld’s Season-Two Finale (and How It Happens)

 In one of the finale’s most tragic arcs, Maeve is shot and killed after holding back the Clementine-inflicted hordes to make sure her daughter and Akecheta safely escape to the Valley Beyond.
 She dies smiling as they cross safety into their own virtual Eden, but it seems her story is far from over: At the end of the episode, Delos technicians Felix and Sylvester are ordered to see if they can “salvage” her and other viable hosts on the beach.

-Hector Escalon and his gang
+Hector Escaton and his gang

 The rest of Maeve’s gang, including her lover Hector, perish after Clementine sends the mob of hosts into a murderous rage.
-Yet again, though, this likely isn’t good-bye forever: We later see their bodies in the clean-up scene on the beach, so Hector, Armistice, and the others could very well be back in season three.
+Yet again, though, this likely isn’t good-bye forever: We later see their bodies in the cleanup scene on the beach, so Hector, Armistice, and the others could very well be back in season three.

 Elsie Hughes